brodieaustin/poisoned-well-novel/poisoned-well.md

 So, they made camp under a stand of trees near the river bank.
 Manan discovered a shed nearby that must have served as the ferryman's house, though not a very sound one.
 Manan wandered in circles for some time, starting at the ground, picking up twigs and broken limbs for fire.
 From a distance, she could see Quill, laying out a bed roll to sleep on.
 She paused by a tree, almost hiding behind it, watching him.

 She could swear that he looked different, but she could not tell why.
 Then she realized what it was.
 He was walking upright, completely upright.
 No cane to support him.
 She could not be entirely sure form this distance, but it seemed clear to him.
-But as soon as the revelation occured to her, he feel back to his stooped walk.
+But as soon as the revelation occurred to her, he feel back to his stooped walk.

 When she returned to their camp, Quill seemed to be so thoroughly...Quill, that Manan did not believe what she saw, supposed she must have been imagining what she saw.
 And what difference would it make at this point, anyway.
 They were in flight from the master and his men, or from the other men that had attacked them.
 Quill was just as likely to be tracked down by the master's men for breaking some uttered oath, as she was by the people who sought revenge or justice for her theft.